-- (2) Includes shares of company common stock that are represented by deferred phantom stock units and restricted stock units of the company credited to the accounts of the outside directors and certain executive officers.
-The directors and executive officers have no voting or investment power over the company's common stock by virtue of their ownership of phantom stock units or restricted stock units.
+- (2) Includes shares of common stock that are represented by deferred phantom stock units and restricted stock units of the Company credited to the accounts of the outside directors and certain executive officers.
+The directors and executive officers have no voting or investment power over the common stock by virtue of their ownership of phantom stock units or restricted stock units.
 The restricted stock units held by directors and executive officers and included in this column are not exercisable within 60 days.
-Fractional amounts have been rounded to the nearest whole share. - (3) Less than one percent, except as otherwise indicated.
+Fractional amounts have been rounded to the nearest whole share. - (3) Less than one percent.
 Does not include shares in the column headed "Shares Underlying Phantom Stock Units and Restricted Stock Units."